livegnik/2way-poc-design/README.md

 ---

-## Acknowledgments

-Credit to Martti Malmi (Sirius) for his work on Iris (formerly Identifi), an MIT-licensed project: https://github.com/irislib/iris-client.
-When it was still Identifi and a fork of the Bitcoin daemon in C++, seeing it sparked my early realization about what a private data layer could enable beyond simple broadcast messaging.
-Our projects evolved in different directions over the years, but his early work helped shape this thinking and deserves explicit credit.

----

 ## Repository guide

 This repo is the main design set for the proof of concept.
 It defines scope, rules, architecture, object models, security framing, flows, and acceptance criteria.
 Lower-numbered folders carry higher authority.
 When conflicts appear, record an ADR in `08-decisions` so exceptions stay visible.